 The Interfaith Alliance for Safer Communities organized an event on the side-lines of the World Economic Forum at Davos.
 The event comprised of a panel discussion titled “Mobilizing faith communities in safeguarding communities and Globalization’”, comprising of faith leaders and experts from across the world.
 The World Economic Forum was also the first stop of the Child Dignity Travelling Exposition.

-His Eminence Metropolitan Emmanuel spoke of the growing relevance of faith to human and community progress, and the need for faith leaders to be approachable to members of their communities.
-His Eminence also talked about the role that faith leaders can play in safeguarding their communities.
+His Eminence Metropolitan Emmanuel spoke of the growing relevance of faith to human and community progress, and the need for faith leaders to be approachable to members of their communities along with the role that faith leaders can play in safeguarding their communities.

 Ani Choying talked about the power of love, and how faith leaders have to set an example to their communities through their behavior.
 She also touched upon the role that faith leaders can play in increasing awareness in their communities of the risks posed by criminal activities.